kimyingck/Bank-Customer-Churn/README.md

    Reassess benefits for silver and diamond memberships to meet customer expectations and enhance value.

 ## Technical Project Information

-### Data Source
 The original dataset is available [here](https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn).
 It contains comprehensive data on bank customers, including demographic information, account details, and transactional behavior, which were used to analyze churn patterns.

-This project highlights key drivers of churn and provides insights to aid strategic decision-making in customer retention.
+TThe data was cleaned and explored in Excel, before being visualized in Tableau.